A Crosslinks gap year offers first-class opportunities for service, evangelism and discipleship overseas.

 What if my parents are worried about my safety?

-We receive regular updates from the Foreign Office about security in the places our mission partners are working.
-Our partners are well aware of security situations and keep us abreast of their concerns.
-If there is any concern about safety, we do not send a team out.
-We brief all our team leaders fully, ensuring they know how to follow a clear set of emergency procedures.
-We provide comprehensive insurance cover for our short-term volunteers.
+We receive regular updates from the Foreign Office about security in the place you'll be serving in and our partners keep us abreast of any safety or security concerns.
+If there is any concern about safety, we will not send a team out.
+Team leaders are fully briefed on emergency procedures and we have comprehensive insurance cover.

 What support do you offer when I’m overseas?